chiamzheng/Parkly/README.md

 You have successfully runned our frontend!

 Here on, you may use your mobile device to scan the QR code generated (Expo App) or you may use your favourite emulator.
-We have used Andriod Studios platoform for our emulator in the demo.
+We have used Andriod Studios platform for our emulator in the demo.

 You have successfully loaded Parkly!